Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/README.md

 - The **Microsoft Surface Pro 6** secures a **95% profit margin**, a testament to its enduring demand among professionals and students.

-- The **Sony WH-1000XM4 Noise-Canceling Headphones** impresses with a **95% profit margin**, illustrating its unmatched reputation in high-end audio technology.
+- The **Sony WH-1000XM4 Noise-Canceling Headphones** impress with a **95% profit margin**, illustrating their unmatched reputation in high-end audio technology.

 ![](https://github.com/Jov4n1/Amazon-USA-Business-Analysis-Project/blob/main/Files/Top%2020%20Most%20Profitable%20Products%20.png)